lizziehop/reading-cookbooks/reading-cookbooks TEI/EncodingGuidelines.md

 - Ingredients that are pre-made things like broths or syrups should have the xml:id of the recipe as a `corresp` attribute rather than a type

+- Adding new type values to the list

+  - rule of three: if there are three examples of a new type value we add it to the list

 - Only tag ingredients in the list

   - Exception is if a new ingredient is mentioned in instructions